leongersen/noUiSlider/README.md

 # noUiSlider

-noUiSlider is lightweight JavaScript range slider.
+noUiSlider is a lightweight JavaScript range slider.

 - **No dependencies**
 - All modern browsers and IE > 9 are supported